sinitame/neural-networks-experiments/batch_normalization/notes/batch_normalization.md

 One of the main assumption made when training learning systems is to supposed that the distribution of the inputs stays the same throughout training.
 For linear models, which simply maps input data to some appropriate outputs, this condition is always satisfied but it is not the case when dealing with Neural Networks which are composed of several layers which are stack on top of each other.

 In such architecture, each layers inputs are affected by the parameters of all preceding layers (small changes to the network parameters amplify as the network becomes deeper).
-As a consequence, a small change made during the backpropagation step within a layer can produce a huge variation of the inputs of another layer and at the end change their distribution.
+As a consequence, a small change made during the backpropagation step within a layer can produce a huge variation of the inputs of another layer and at the end change feature maps distribution.
 During the training, each layers need to continuously adapt to the new distribution obtained from the previous one and this slows down the convergence.

-Batch normalization [1] overcome this issue and make the training more efficient at the same time by reducing covarience shift within internal nodes during the course of training and with the advantages of working with batches.
+Batch normalization [1] overcome this issue and make the training more efficient at the same time by reducing covarience shift within internal layers (change in the distribution of network activations due to the change in network parameters during training) during the course of training and with the advantages of working with batches.

 ## 1. Reduce internal covariance shift via mini-batch statistics